Tselmeg-C/Udacity_data_engineer_nanodegree_capstone_project/README.md

 **U.S. City Demographic Data**: This data comes from OpenSoft.
 Read more about it [here](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/).
 **Airport Code Table**: This is a simple table of airport codes and corresponding cities.
 It comes from [here](https://datahub.io/core/airport-codes#data).

 The immigration data and the global temperate data is in an attached disk of Udacity provided workspace.
 They were not uploaded in thie repo.
+End data were loaded as parquet files back into the Udacity cloud storage and did not uploaded in the repo.

 ## Instruction
 This project was complete using PySpark and Pandas, libraries imported are as following: